FaizChishtie/mrtopo/docs/HOWTO/COMMANDLINEOPTS.md

 # Command Line Options

-### Python file option `--p`
+### Python file option `--pythonfile`

-Using the `--c` option allows for a Mininet topology file to be passed in to MrTopo.
+Using the `--pythonfile` or `-p` option allows for a Mininet topology file to be passed in to MrTopo.

 Format:
 ```
-python3 mrtopo --p %PATH TO PYTHON FILE%
+mrtopo --pythonfile %PATH TO PYTHON FILE%
 ```

 Example:
 ```
-python3 mrtopo -p ./examples/temp_topo.py
+mrtopo -p ./examples/temp_topo.py
 ```

-### Configuration file option `--c`
+### Configuration file option `--configfile`

 > Currently not supported

-Using the `--c` option allows for a configuration file to be passed in to MrTopo.
+Using the `--configfile` or `-c` option allows for a configuration file to be passed in to MrTopo.

 Format:
 ```
-python3 mrtopo --p %PATH TO CONFIG FILE%
+mrtopo -c %PATH TO CONFIG FILE%
 ```